 Research studies commissioned on factors affecting sleep duration, quality for Singapore students: MOE

-“This will help us better understand how later school start times could contribute to students’ longer sleep duration,” she said in Parliament, responding to questions from Associate Professor Jamus Lim (WP-Sengkang) and Ms Cheng Li Hui (PAP-Tampines).
+“This will help us better understand how later school start times could contribute to students’ longer sleep duration,” she said in Parliament, responding to questions from MP Jamus Lim (WP-Sengkang) and MP Cheng Li Hui (PAP-Tampines).

 International research has established that the amount and quality of sleep are influenced by multiple factors including circadian rhythm, exercise and sleep habits, Ms Sun added.